antonmartinsson/Orb/README.md

 # 🔮 The Orb - SwiftUI

 A beautiful, highly customizable animated orb component using SwiftUI.
 Create mesmerizing, interactive orbs with glowing effects, particles, and dynamic animations.

+Originally created by [@metasidd](https://github.com/metasidd).
+Modified by me to reduce reliance on GeometryReader, lower the iOS deployment target and allow for orb customization through view modifiers, instead of a parameter heavy configuration init.

 https://github.com/user-attachments/assets/181b5041-df59-40ed-b71b-a9f91292ce0a